ThePrecious/content_aware_image_resize/README.md

 Not Happy with the output??
 I am working on improving the model.
 There is a laundry list of todos. :woman_technologist:
 Will update the model when it improves.
 Watch out this space.

-**Note** - If the above link does not work (ie. If you get the message - "This site can’t be reached")- it means that I have turned off the ec2 instance to avoid unnecessary expense. :money_with_wings:
+**NOTE** - If the above link does not work (ie. If you get the message - "This site can’t be reached")- it means that I have turned off the ec2 instance to avoid unnecessary expense. :money_with_wings:

 **So, what is happening behind the scenes?**:female_detective: